20 Philodendron Plants for Indoors with Names and Pictures

 The growth habits in Philodendron Varieties can be epiphytic, hemiepiphytic, or rarely terrestrial.
 Some plants can show a combination of these growth habits depending on the environment.

+Philodendrons have some unique structures called cataphylls which distinguish them from Pothos.
+Cataphylls are modified leaves that surround and protect the newly forming leaves.
 They are usually green, leaf-like, and rigid while they are protecting the leaf.
 In some Philodendron species, the cataphylls can even be rather succulent.

 The inflorescence consists of a leaf-like hood called a spathe which encloses a tube-like structure called a spadix.
 A single inflorescence or a cluster of up to 11 inflorescences can be produced at a single time depending on the species.
 The spathe is usually waxy and bicolored.

+Philodendrons have their origin in the tropical forests of Central and South America.
 There are about 500 species in the Philodendron genus which is the largest genus in the Araceae family.
 The genus name, 'Philodendron', comes from the Greek words philo- or "love, affection" and dendron or "tree" meaning 'tree-loving' in reference to their growth habits.

+Philodendron Plants are considered toxic to both humans and pets.
+According to National Capital Poison Center, Philodendron plants contain Calcium oxalate crystals.
 If ingested, they can cause burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
-Therefore, keep your Philodendrons from the reach of children and pets.
+Therefore, keep Philodendrons out of reach of children and pets.

-If you are looking to add Philodendron to your collection, you may acquire them online from Amazon (Link to Amazon).
+Nonetheless, Philodendrons are delightful plants which symbolize health and abundance.
+If you are looking to add Philodendron to your collection, you may acquire these plants online from Amazon (Link to Amazon).
 We have herebelow listed 20 Philodendron types with names and pictures to make it easier for you to make your choice.

 20 Philodendron Varieties for Indoor Growing